-Unless otherwise stated all pictures on this page have been scanned from photos, postcards and other publications in our own collection.
+Unless otherwise stated all pictures on this page have been scanned from photos, postcards and other publications in our collection.
 All rights of reproduction reserved.

 Grenoble – Place Victor Hugo